 Tourists who are strictly on pilgrimage won’t like this.
 Pilgrims just get inside the temple, say prayers, make offerings and then come out.
-But many at times, tourists don’t love only to get inside the temple but also want to have visual experiences of capturing photos from different angles.
+But many at times, tourists don’t love only to get inside the temple but also want to have visual experiences of capturing photos of Tachog Temple from different angles.

 If you travel from Thimphu, it will take you about 40 minutes to reach Tachog Lhakhang.
 However, it is quite nearer to Paro town.
 So from Paro, it will take you about 25 minutes.
 And one thing I would like to suggest is to visit it during early hours of a day.
-I visited it at last hours which didn’t favour my objective of getting good landscape photography of Tachog Lhakhang.
+I visited it at last hours of a day which didn’t favour my objective of getting good landscape photography of Tachog Lhakhang.

 This temple is looked after by descendants of Dewa Zangpo.
 It’s neither under central monastic body of Bhutan or other government agencies.
 Therefore, there is no explicit official opening and closing timings for Tachog Lhakhang.

 However, for the convenience of caretakers it would be better you visit after 9.00 a.m and before 5.00 p.m.
 And during public holidays like Thimphu Tshechu and Paro Tshechu, it would be better you don’t plan trip there.
 People who take care of the temple would be out.

 In conclusion, Tachog Lhakhang may not be as majestic as Taktsang Goemba or Dzongdrakha Lhakhang.
 But it’s equally rich with historical anecdotes which ultimately tell history of Bhutan.
 When you visit this temple, you are actually availing a lifetime opportunity of personally seeing 900 years old iron bridge of Tachog Lhakhang that was built before the dawn of building bridges in the world.

 Recommend to read following travel experiences and exciting travel stories from Bhutan: